-9.1.4.2.3.5 Fuel Pool Vacuum Sipper
+9.1.4.2.3.5 Fuel Pool Vacuum SipperNot Used

 The fuel pool vacuum sipper (Figure 9.1-7) provides a is one means of identifying fuel suspected of having cladding failures.
 The fuel pool vacuum sipper consists of a fuel isolation container, fluid console, monitoring console with program controller and beta detector and the interconnecting tubing and cables.
-The fuel isolation containers are placed in the equipment storage racks.
 The suspected fuel assembly is placed in the isolation container.
 A partial vacuum is established in the gas volume above the fuel assembly.
 The fission product gas leakage is sensed by the beta detector and monitoring console.